twitch-clip-manager/front-end/README.md

 https://twitch-clip-manager.herokuapp.com/

-Log in to Twitch Clip Manager and use input fields to customize a Twitch tv search.
-The site will return and render up to 10 "stitched" clips for the viewer and the design allows a user to functionally navigate the video.
+Use Twitch Clip Manager's input fields to customize a Twitch tv search.
+The site will return and render up to 10 "stitched" clips for the viewer, and the design allows a user to functionally navigate the video.

 ---
 ### Dependencies